ShivamSikotra11/Foodie/README.md

 - **JavaScript:** Adds interactivity and dynamic functionality to the frontend, allowing users to explore and interact with Foodie's features.

 ## Installation
+1. Install Node JS from `https://nodejs.org/en/download` and set up it

-1. Clone the repository: `git clone https://github.com/ShivamSikotra11/Foodie`
+2. Clone the repository: `git clone https://github.com/ShivamSikotra11/Foodie`
-2. Navigate to the project directory: `cd Foodie`
+3. Navigate to the project directory: `cd Foodie`
-3. Start the development server: `npm run dev`
+4. Start the development server: `npm run dev`
 5. Open your browser and visit `http://localhost:5173` to view Foodie in action.

 ## Usage